draft notes Field Journal

 • Wait 24 hours and verify brand managers have access

-• Verify Copilot licences are assigned to brand managers and target users
+• Confirm Copilot licences are assigned to brand managers and target users

-• Check the update channel for your users (Insiders Beta for PowerPoint Agent)
+• Check the update channel for your users (Beta / Current / Monthly Enterprise — behaviour can vary)

 • (Recommended) Create a SharePoint site for brand assets